 - Watermelon – 7.15g net carbs per 100g

-You can usually include some melon in your ketogenic diet, but as with other fruits you should always be mindful of how much you consume.
-Use a kitchen scale to measure and don’t overconsume fruits when they are not needed.
+You can usually include some melon in your ketogenic diet, but as with other fruits, you should always be mindful of how much you consume.
+Use a kitchen scale to measure, check the net carb content, and don’t over consume fruits when they are not needed.

-If you need a refreshing treat in the hot summer months, a little bit of watermelon could be a good idea as long as you can keep the serving sizes realistic.
+If you need a refreshing treat in the hot summer months, a little bit of watermelon could be a good idea as long as you can stay within your carb limit for the day.

 Carbs in Apples

-While there are many types of apples to choose from, they generally all should be avoided due to their high sugar content.
-Granny Smith apples have the highest content of compounds to help prevent disorders associated with obesity but did not show any effect on weight loss.
-They also have the least sugar of any apple variety, but still come in at a whopping 10.8g net carb per 100g serving (about 3/5 an apple).
+While there are many types of apples to choose from, they generally all should be avoided on keto because of their high sugar content.
+Granny Smith apples have the highest content of compounds to help prevent disorders associated with obesity and the least sugar of any apple variety, making them the healthiest apple variety.

 Carbs in Bananas

-If you’re a lover of banana, don’t worry too much though.
-We’ve used banana extract in a few of our recipes before and it really adds a fantastic flavor (without the carbs).
-Mix banana extract into low carb bread and smoothie recipes, or add it to ice cream and waffles to bring in new flavors to your treats.
+We’ve used banana extract in a few of our keto recipes and found that it adds a fantastic flavor without any of the carbs.
+Mix banana extract into low carb bread and smoothie recipes, or add it to ice cream and waffles to bring the taste of the tropics to your treats.